T-Rahul-prabhu-38/jaruratCareREACT/README.md

 ### to start and run this program:
-- cd jaruratCare
+- download the zip file or download it using git clone.

+type the following commands:
-- npm install bootstrap
+- npm i ( npm install will work aswell)
-- npm start
+- npm start (2-3 secs for the server to run)
+- ready to use

 #jaruratCareREACT